 How to create wow images for email newsletter

 Wanna your email campaigns being read – make it shine!
-Illustrations are one of the key attention-grabbing parts of your mass mailing strategy.
+Wow images are one of the key attention-grabbing parts of your mass mailing strategy.
 And today you’ll know how to create the cool graphic for your emails with the help of raw.pics.io – photo converter and editor.

 We will tell you:

-- how to optimize this graphic for your newsletter without web-designer.
+how to optimize graphics for your newsletter without a web-designer.

 So, let’s start!

 You perfectly know that the visual dimension is the primary factor affecting the purchase decision.
-Just look at these examples:
+Just look at these images in emails best practices:

 Here are two newsletters without images.
 The first one is the email from Udemy, an online courses platform.
 And the second – spam message from an unknown sender.
-Visually these messages look quite similar.
+Visually, these messages look quite similar.

 When people open such a newsletter they have nothing to stop their look at.
 And it is good if they just stop reading such an email, and not mark it as spam.

 Ok, it’s time to search for the pictures.
-The first thought – Google:) Yes, I understand, we’ve all done it.
-It is ok if you don’t mind the illustrations everyone use.
+The first thought – Google.
+Yes, I understand, we’ve all done it.
+It is ok if you don’t mind the illustrations everyone uses.
 Moreover, some of them may be protected by copyright.
-So let’s use 100% free pictures.
+So let’s use 100% free newsletter images.
 Here is a list of the best photo stocks where you can get them:

 - Negative Space images collection